-Ta Summary of Im ble 1-2 pacts and Mitigation Impacts Significance Before Mitigation Mitigation Measures Significance After Mitigation location(s) for the intake structure(s) to avoid the spawning habitat of special-status fish species.
-PG&E shall avoid habitat modifications, especially to habitat that is preferred by native fishes for spawning or rearing including side channels, cobble or gravel bars, and shallow backwaters.
-If these habitat types cannot be avoided, any disturbed habitat types and values as described above.
-Mittigation Measure BIO-3c: Both screened and unscreened diversions can entrain larval life stages of fish.
-For example, adverse effects to early life stages of fish could occur if diversions coincide with planktonic larval life stages that occur during summer months, a period of high entrainment vulnerability.
+AECOM Summary January 1 Table 1-2 Summary of Impacts and Mitigation AECOM Summary January 18, 2011 Impacts Significance Before Mitigation Mitigation Measures Significance After Mitigation → coincide with planktonic larval life stages that occur during summer months, a period of high entrainment vulnerability.
 Prior to operation of the intake structure, PG&E shall consult with USFWS and DFG to determine the most vulnerable time of the year for entrainment or impingement of razorback sucker and bonytail chub eggs or larvae.
 PG&E shall install a state-of-the-art positive-barrier fish screen that would minimize fish entrainment and impingement at the intake structure.
 The fish screen shall be designed in accordance with DFG and the National Marine Fisheries Service criteria, with specific consideration given to minimizing harm to fish eggs and other early life stages.
-To ensure that the fish screen operates as intended and reduce the risk of impacts, long-term monitoring of the operations and maintenance of the positive-barrier screen shall be conducted.
+Tc 1-28 To ensure that the fish screen operates as intended and reduce the risk of impacts, long-term monitoring of the operations and maintenance of the positive-barrier screen shall be conducted.
 Monitoring at the onset of diversions through the intake shall include approach velocity measurements immediately after the positive-barrier screen operations begin, with fine-tuning of velocity control baffles or other modifications as necessary, to achieve uniform velocities in conformance with the screen criteria established by regulatory agencies.
+Topock Compressor Station California Department c Implementation of the proposed project would not have substantial adverse effects on the viability of populations of species covered in the LCR MSCP, the effectiveness of the LCR MSCP's conservation strategy, and attainment of the goals and objectives of the LCR MSCP.
+Additionally, the project would not conflict with resource management goals of USFWS, BLM or DOI.
+Less than Significant No mitigation is required.
+Less than Significant essor Station Final Remedy F Department of Toxic Substand Implementation of the proposed project would not substantially interfere with the movement of any native resident or migratory fish or wildlife species, or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites.
+Less than Significant No mitigation is required Less than Significant ock Compressor Station Final Remedy FEIR, Vol. II California Department of Toxic Substances Control